Deconstructing the Goldilocks Zone of Neural Network Initialization: Preliminaries Notation

-\paragraph{Positive curvature.} In their seminal work, \citet{goldilocks} define the Goldilocks zone rather informally as a region of high (non-zero) positive curvature of the loss Hessian, which can be unmistakably identified in Figure \ref{Fig:IntroGoldilocks}.
-Positive curvature of the loss Hessian is defined by
+\paragraph{Excess of positive curvature.} In their work, \citet{goldilocks} define the Goldilocks zone rather informally as a region of excessive positive curvature of the loss, which can be unmistakably identified in Figure \ref{Fig:IntroGoldilocks}. of positive curvature of the loss is defined as the excess of positive eigenvalues $\{\lambda_i\}_{i=1}^P$ of a loss Hessian $H$:

-where $\{\lambda_i\}_{i=1}^P$ are the eigenvalues of $H$.
-Another metric used by \citet{goldilocks} is local convexity, which refers to the fraction of positive eigenvalues.
+Throughout the remainder of the paper, we refer to this quantity simply as \emph{positive curvature} for fluid presentation.
+Another metric used by \citet{goldilocks} is local convexity of the loss, which refers to the fraction of positive eigenvalues of $H$.
 These two metrics are intimately related and can detect the Goldilocks zone independently of each other, so we focus only on positive curvature throughout this paper.
 Since computing the full Hessian is intractable for most modern architectures, \citet{goldilocks} substitute it with a projection $H_d = R^{T}HR$ onto a low-rank random subspace with basis defined by a sparse matrix $R\in\mathbb{R}^{P\times d}$ with orthogonal columns.
 Given an initialization $\theta$, this amounts to computing the Hessian of the training loss of the model parameterized by $R\hat{\theta}+\theta$ with respect to latent $d$-dimensional parameters $\hat{\theta}$ at the origin of the chosen low-rank space, which is much more accessible.
 We adopt the same strategy and assume that the first- and second-order derivatives with respect to $\theta$ more generally represent derivatives with respect to \emph{trainable} $d$-dimensional parameters, which can be latent parameters $\hat{\theta}$ or the original model weights if we let $d=P$ and $R=I_P$.
 This technical nuisance affects none of our analyses, but we add further comments as it becomes necessary.
+We verify the validity of this practical approach by comparing it to Hutchinson's stochastic trace estimation in Appendix \ref{App:Hutchinson} \citep{hutch}.